 If we look into the recent turn of events that sparked the need of passing all these laws in a hurry we understand the politics behind it.
 Careful analysis tells us that all these laws empowering women like my mother or sister becomes useless and end up in unnecessary abuse of the legal system by the women like Nisha Sharma.
 With no misuse clause (note – sexual harassment at the workplace does have a misuse clause, very weak though) in each of these laws become dreaded weapons in the hands of unscrupulous women like Nisha.
 (I am only citing her name as we have good media and legal evidence.
 There are numerous other women who are hiding under the empowerment umbrella in-spite of being criminals).

 It is not that no one has informed/warned the govt. about possible misuse of the IrBM to the GOI.
-Men’s Rights Activists (MRAs) from all over the nation have been continuously protesting the bill and has given appropriate reasoning to the govt. why this needs to be gender neutral.
-MRAs have been constantly sending a delegation to the MPs of all parties, ministers, GOM who reviewed the bill, SC, law commission and all sections in the society to amend this bill suitably but none of their suggestions were accepted.
+Men’s Rights Activists (MRAs) from all over the nation have been continuously protesting the bill and has given appropriate reasoning to the govt. why this needs to be gender-neutral.
+MRAs have been constantly sending a delegation to the MPs of all parties, ministers, GOM who reviewed the bill, SC, law commission and all sections in the society to amend this bill suitably but none of their suggestions was accepted.
 Initially, it was said that this law exists in western nations but a careful analysis of those laws gives us a picture of how the Indian version can become a killer provision for the common man.

-With the turn of events in last one year following the tragic Delhi rape case, we have seen how powerful section of the society gets and demands special treatment under each provision they create.
+With the turn of events in the year following the tragic Delhi rape case, we have seen how powerful section of the society gets and demands special treatment under each provision they create.
 The people who once protested vigorously for Delhi rape and forced the introduction of draconian sexual assault law, do not stop blaming the victim (her character, her inebriated state or her lies) or asking to stop media trial when they themselves are accused.
 But these are the same set of people who enforce media trial when a common man is accused.
 We understand that this drama of empowerment has nothing to do with empowering women but only to create some extreme legal provisions to extort common Indian men.
 When Delhi and Mumbai rape cases happened we have seen both houses of our parliament being stalled under protest, however, no politician even gave any statement when Tejpal or Khurshid Anwar’s case came to light.

 In another shocking case of Devyani Khobragade, we have seen how this govt. has suppressed the interests of the maid (again a common woman who does not have any political or feminist background) and supported Devyani in all possible ways.
 It was considered as India’s humiliation when her domestic act was not covered under UN resolution of Diplomatic immunity.
 We wonder if we have any dearth of role models in India that we need to promote fraudsters like Devyani.
 By doing this and creating yet another unnecessary controversy our politicians have proved once again that they are not bothered about empowerment for common Indians.
 Common Indians are only there to be exploited either in the name of women empowerment or otherwise.